 Professor Nelson's scholarly interests include various issues related to education law and policy.
 She is particularly interested in the provision of educational opportunities for disadvantaged students as well as the intersection of consumer law and education issues.

-Her articles concerning affirmative action in higher education and the constitutionality of race-conscious student assignment plans have appeared, or are forthcoming, in the Journal of College and University Law, the Denver Law Review, the University of Miami Law Review, and the University of Richmond Law Review.
+Her articles concerning affirmative action in higher education and the constitutionality of race-conscious student assignment plans have appeared in the Journal of College and University Law, the Denver Law Review, the University of Miami Law Review, and the University of Richmond Law Review.
 Her articles examining issues related to young consumer credit card indebtedness have appeared in the Utah Law Review, the Villanova Law Review, and the Banking & Financial Services Policy Report.

 Professor Nelson was recently elected by the General Assembly to serve on the South Carolina Commission on Consumer Affairs of which she is the Vice-Chairperson.
 She is also the Vice Chairperson of the South Carolina State Advisory Committee to the U.S. Commission on Civil Rights.
 She is also a member of the Law School Admission Council (LSAC) Diversity Initiatives Committee.
 Professor Nelson currently serves on the Board of Directors of Sistercare, Inc., a nonprofit organization dedicated to assisting battered women and their children.